Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 female naturopathic doctor

-Which states have naturopathic licensing?
+Which states provide naturopathic licensing?

 Which states allow naturopathic doctors to prescribe medication?

-While pharmaceutical drugs are not usually the first line of defense for a naturopathic doctor, they are sometimes necessary to help restore optimal health.
-As of 2022, over half of the states that license naturopathic doctors allow for some degree of prescribing pharmaceutical medications.
-The scope of practice and what can be prescribed varies by state.
-You should always discuss questions about specific medications with your provider.
-Learn more about the scope of practice by state from the American Association of Naturopathic Physicians
+Although naturopathic doctors do not typically prescribe pharmaceutical drugs as a first line of treatment, prescription medication is sometimes necessary to help restore optimal health.
+As of 2022, more than half of states that license NDs allow for some degree of prescribing.
+Scope of practice and the type of medicines that can be prescribed varies by state.
+Always discuss questions about specific medications with your provider.

-Can naturopathic doctors be primary care providers?
+How do naturopathic doctors work as primary care providers?

-Do naturopathic doctors take Medicaid or Medicare patients?
+Do naturopathic doctors accept Medicaid or Medicare?